AndresGarciaRD/Web-Design/README.md

 # Web-Design
-HTML, JavaScript, CSS
+HTML, JavaScript and CSS.
-A repository to share my knowledge in Web-Design
+A repository to share my projects and knowledge about Web-Design